Meeting and surpassing all audience expectations every day, doing what I was born to do.

 A photo ID.

-So if there is ever, if the left somehow loses that and photo ID becomes required, no problem.
+So if there is ever, if the left somehow loses that and photo ID becomes required, no problem, the illegals in California will have them.

-John Fund got a new book about voter fraud, voter theft called Who's Counting?
+John Fund got a new book about voter fraud, voter theft, called Who's Counting?

-How fraudsters and bureaucrats put your vote at risk Do you realize with early voting, eighty-five percent of the country could vote?
+Do you realize with early voting, 85% of the country could vote?

-The w one of the real problems with early voting is that it makes it very hard for candidates to come from behind.
+One of the real problems with early voting is that it makes it very hard for candidates to come from behind.

 And candidates coming from behind are usually Republicans.